Aut-Labs/d-aut/README.md

 ## Web Component Developer notes

 When a user successfully connects with dĀut their ĀutID information is stored in the 'Session Storage' with the Key 'aut-data'.
-Don't forget to add the attributes: dao-expander and button-type
+Don't forget to add the attribute: dao-expander

 ## Pre-requisite: obtain your DAO Expander Address